richard-austin/security-cam/README.md

   ```--enable-features=VaapiVideoDecodeLinuxGL,VaapiVideoDecoder,VaapiVideoEncoder```
    in the command line to enable hevc decoding.
 This will also enable hardware decoding generally.
-* https web admin hosting and rstps (secure rtsp streaming from cameras) are not currently supported.
+* Web admin hosting where the camera uses https and rstps (secure rtsp streaming from cameras) are not currently supported.
-* This has been tested with SV3C and ZXTech cameras and Reolink Wi-Fi doorbell.
+* This software has been tested with SV3C and ZXTech cameras and Reolink Wi-Fi doorbell.
-There might be compatibility issues with some other camera types.
+There could possibly be compatibility issues with some other camera types.
 * 2 way audio (Onvif profile T) supported on the Reolink Wi-fi doorbell using firmware version v3.0.0.1996_23053101.
 The firmware from Reolink main downloads site does not fully support this functionality.